Endoscopic Endonasal Surgery

 to fight infection.
 If you feel pain or discomfort, let your healthcare providers

 know.
 Most people spend 1 to 2 days in the hospital before going home.

 Once you are discharged, take any prescriptions you are given as instructed and follow

 all postoperative instructions.

 Call your healthcare provider if you are confused about how to take the recommended

 medicines or if any of the following occur:

-- Pain that can't be managed with prescribed medications
+Pain and headaches that can't be managed with prescribed medicines

 Your healthcare team may give you other instructions about what you should do after